Botanical Name: Platycerium bifurcatum

 Soil: Sphagnum moss or medium specially made for epiphytes such as bromeliad or orchid mix.

-Fertilizer: Feed monthly in summer with a balanced foliar fertilizer or add fertilizer to water and plunge the rootball portion into the water for several minutes.
+Fertilizer: Feed monthly in summer with a balanced (such as 10-10-10 NPK) foliar fertilizer or add fertilizer to water and plunge the rootball portion into the water for several minutes.

 Propagation: Staghorns produce a large number of offsets -- called pups -- that can be carefully removed and mounted separately.
 These ferns can also be propagated from spores that grow on the tips of the lobed fronds, however the spores are slow and difficult to propagate and is not practical.